openedx/docs.openedx.org/source/educators/how-tos/course_development/create_edit_publish_unit.rst

 learners.
 In an instructor-paced course, the release dates for the section and subsection must also have passed for learners to access a published unit.

-You publish a unit that has a status of Draft (Never Published) or Draft (Unpublished Changes).
+You publish a unit that has a status of :ref:`Draft Never Published` or :ref:`Draft Unpublished Changes`.
 When you publish a unit, the status changes to Published and Live or Published Not Yet Released.

 You can publish a unit from the unit page or the course outline.